andrepires/mymoney/README.md

 - Improve the layout and styles.
 Apply themes, etc.
 - Improve/create more features for the administration area

 These are the ones I figured out by now.
-Please contribute with more ideas...
+Please, contribute with more ideas...

 Best regards,

 André Pires